dehavenm/KUKA-Path-Planning-Contest/README.md

 [![Udacity - Robotics NanoDegree Program](https://s3-us-west-1.amazonaws.com/udacity-robotics/Extra+Images/RoboND_flag.png)](https://www.udacity.com/robotics)

 # RoboND-KUKAChallenge
-Solution for the KUKA [robotic arm challenge](https://www.udacity.com/robot-learning-lab) in collaboration with KUKA and the Learning Lab at KIT
+My solution for the KUKA [robotic arm challenge](https://www.udacity.com/robot-learning-lab) in collaboration with KUKA and the Learning Lab at KIT, which took first place with a time of 36.24599838256836 seconds

 ## Goal and Basic Idea